PAHO-ghe/result/index.md

 ## Result
 ### Pattern of UHC scores impact on high/low COVID19 impact
 The model classified nine countries within PAHO regions as a group of countries that is highly impacted by COVID19, which is measured by excess death.
-The order of high case-fetality(average) across this group's countries are as below :
+The order of high case-fatality(average) across this group's countries are as below :
 - LRI
 - TB
 - Breast cancer